pulmark/cycling-power-profile/README.md

   * 5 min (maximal aerobic capacity, VO2 max),
   * 60 min (functional threshold power, FTP)

+Currently rider properties are given manually via application GUI.
+In the future it could be possible to import rider properties directly from Strava or some other training log book web service providing API for these parameters.

 The calculation results shows the following parameters for each effort:
   * category (Untrained, Fair, Moderate, Good, Very Good, Excellent, Exceptional, World Class),
   * power as watts per kg,